 Founded in 2005, the Program in Clinical Conflict Management at the University of Pennsylvania is the preeminent leader in conflict resolution training for clinical application.
 Professionals who complete these programs acquire valuable skills that prepare them to effectively manage conflicts caused by communication breakdowns, cultural differences, and disparate value systems.
 By encouraging open expression of each individual’s feelings, thoughts, values, and perspectives, conflict management techniques work to promote shared resolutions to the full spectrum of conflicts between and among healthcare providers, patients, and family members.
 The Program in Clinical Conflict Management has conducted over 25 on-site workshops at Penn, in addition to many others off-site at healthcare centers and universities across the country.

 • On-site mediation intensives: 4-day, immersion experiences offered throughout the year at the Department of Medical Ethics & Health Policy.
 Workshops are offered in January, May, and August.
 Penn course credit given.
-For the upcoming January workshop, please click here.
-To enroll, please click here.
+For information about the upcoming August workshop, please click here.
+To download an enrollment form, please click here.

 • Off-site conflict management workshops: 1‐4 day workshops at your location, with the same caliber of training as our on‐site intensives, but in your setting of choice; especially effective for a clinical team or ethics consult service.
 Mediation or conflict management training offered.